Sauasmast/PythonAlgoanddata/README.md

 # PythonAlgoanddata
-Implementation of different algorithms and data structure with python
+Implementation of different algorithms and data structure with python and java.